AztecProtocol/aztec-v1-specification/README.md

 If the proof is not valid, an error will be thrown.
 If the proof is valid, a `bytes proofOutputs` variable will be returned, describing the instructions to be performed to enact the proof.
 For `BALANCED` proofs, each individual `bytes proofOutput` variable inside `bytes proofOutputs` will satisfy a balancing relationship.

+# Note registry implementation
-# Creating a note registry
+## Creating a note registry
 An instance of a note registry is created inside ACE, via `createNoteRegistry(address _linkedTokenAddress, uint256 _scalingFactor, bool _canAdjustSupply, bool _canConvert)`.

 The `_canAdjustSupply` flag defines whethe the note registry owner an directly modify the note registry state by minting and burning AZTEC notes.
 The `_canConvert` flags defines whether ERC20 tokens from `_linkedTokenAddress` can be converted into AZTEC notes.
 If `_canConvert` is `false`, then `_linkedTokenAddress = address(0)` and the asset is a fully private asset.